Jeiwan/uniswapv3-book/content/docs/milestone_1/first-swap.md

 [TODO: add curve with start and end prices]

-To not overload this chapter with calculations, we'll simply pick it up empirically 🤷‍♂️ During development and testing we'll be able to mint as many tokens as we want.
+To not overload this chapter with calculations, we'll simply pick it up empirically 🤷‍♂️ During development and testing, we'll be able to mint as many tokens as we want.

 ## Minting